 Our Learning Goals

-While each of our workshops is built around a theme, our core learning goals are not content-oriented curricula but a set of values that we share as a community of children and adults.
+While each of our classes is built around a theme, our core learning goals are not content-oriented curricula but a set of values that we share as a community of children and adults.
 What are the literacies, skills, knowledges and competencies that young people need to build meaningful lives, and to engage thoughtfully with the world around them?

 Social & Emotional Learning.
 We want to foster in our students the skills to feel and show empathy for others, to care for one another and themselves, to establish and maintain healthy relationships, to be able to work alone and in groups, to navigate conflict with non-violent communication skills and tools for resolution, to be self-aware and able to understand, manage, and communicate emotions.